julitiux/julitiux/content/posts/functional_programming_in_java.md

 ```

 At first glance it appears the code is doing a lot of work transforming collections, but it's deceptively lazy

+## Method Evaluation Order

+If the code were eager, the filter() method would have first gone through all dozen names in the collection to create a list of two names, Kim and Joe, whose length is three (letters).
+The subsequent call to the map() method would have then evaluated the two names.
+The findFirst() method finally would have picked the first element of this reduced list.

+Both the filter() and map() methods are lazy to the bone.
+As the execu- tion goes through the chain, the filter() and map() methods store the lambda expressions and pass on a façade to the next call in the chain.
+The evaluations start only when findFirst(), a terminal operation, is called.